Keyfactor/vmware-vcenter-orchestrator/readme_source.md

 The VMware vCenter Orchestrator extension remotely manages certificates used by VMware vCenter.
 The extension implements the Inventory, Management Add, and Management Remove job types.

 The Add and Remove operations have the ability to create and remove trusted root chains and SSL certificates associated with VMware vCenter.
 The certificate type is automatically identified by the orchestrator.
+It does not manage ESXI host certificates.

 ## vCenter Configuration